JiaziChen111/Ch_Synthetic/README.md

 $ git add <filename1.ext> <filename2.ext>
 ```

-- Once a file is in the staging area, git keeps track of its changes
+- Once a file is in the staging area, git keeps track of its changes.
-- HEAD is the name of the current commit
-- To add ALL files in the directory: `git add .`, `git add -A` or `git add --all`.
+- To add *all* files in the directory: `git add .`, `git add -A` or `git add --all`.
 - To remove changes from the staging area (without changing the history at all nor changing what is going on in the working directory, i.e. a safe command): `git reset HEAD`
+- HEAD is the name of the current commit in the current branch.
-- To unstage changes to a file: `git reset HEAD <filename.ext>`
+- To unstage changes to a file: `git reset HEAD <filename.ext>`.
-- To remove a file from the staging area but not form the working directory: `git rm --cached -- <filename.ext>`
+- To remove a file from the staging area but not form the working directory: `git rm --cached -- <filename.ext>`.
+- `--` tells Git that what follows after the two dashes are filenames.
-- To discard changes in working directory before they are staged (Warning!
-When you do this you will lose any unsaved work!): `git checkout HEAD -- <filename.ext>`
+- To discard changes in working directory before they are staged (*Warning*: When you do this you will lose any unsaved work!): `git checkout HEAD -- <filename.ext>`

-Once you finish making changes to the files in the staging area, you want to **commit** (i.e. record) those changes.
+Once you finish making changes to the files in the staging area, the next thing to do is to record (i.e. **commit**) those changes.
-- Before committing run tests and review changes.
+- Always run tests and review changes *before* committing.

-To lock in the changes to your *local* repository (i.e. commit a snapshot of the files in the staging area):
+To lock in the changes to your *local* repository, you need to commit a snapshot of the files in the staging area:
 ```bash
 $ git commit -m "Brief (< 50 characters) meaningful comment"
 ```

-- You can combine the add and commit steps above (e.g. if you already have a project and want to move all existing files in one step) with:
+You can combine the add and commit steps above (e.g. if you already have a project and want to move all existing files in one step) with:
 ```bash
 $ git commit -a -m "Message"
 ```
-- If you forgot to include a message when you commit or want to write a multi-line message, a screen will show up in the terminal in case you want to write a message.
-You can either write a comment there or not, to exit the screen press `Esc` + `:wq`.
+- If you did not include a message when you commit (either you forgot or you want to write a multi-line message), the terminal a will show a screen to allow you to write a message.
+To exit that screen (regardless of whether you wrote a comment or not),  press `Esc` + `:wq`.

 To sync up the local changes with GitHub.com:
 ```bash